rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 .. note::
 	See file :ysrc:`Real.hpp<lib/high-precision/Real.hpp>` for details.
 All ``Real`` types pass the :ysrccommit:`real type concept<1b4ae97583bd8a6efc74cb0d0/py/high-precision/_math.cpp#L197>` test from `boost concepts <https://www.boost.org/doc/libs/1_72_0/libs/math/doc/html/math_toolkit/real_concepts.html>`__.
 The supoprt for :ysrc:`Eigen<lib/high-precision/EigenNumTraits.hpp>` and :ysrc:`CGAL <lib/high-precision/CgalNumTraits.hpp>` is done with numerical traits.

+.. [#prec] The amount of decimal places in this table is the amount of places which are completely determined by the binary represenation.
+One additional decimal digit (or two if rounding down is used, which is not the case by default) is necessary to fully reconstruct binary representation.
+A simple python example to demonstrate this fact: ``for a in range(16): print(1./pow(2.,a))``, shows that every binary digit produces "extra" ``…25`` at the end of decimal representation, but these decimal digits are not completely determined by the binary representation, because for example ``…37`` is impossible to obtain there.
+More binary bits are necessary to represent ``…37``, but the ``…25`` was produced by the last available bit.

 Installation
 ===========================================